 “Yes, just like everything you have witnessed is recorded on your BCI!”

-“Ah, that chip in my head!”
+“Ah, that chip in my head?”

 Our Pod then pulled into the station and we both got out while I was thinking of the situation.
 I just realised that I didn’t have any privacy.
-Caroline didn’t have any privacy and perhaps doesn’t even have free will.
+Caroline didn’t have any privacy and perhaps didn’t even have free will.

 “What about free will?”
 I asked as we walked up the stairs.